 - They increase traffic, time spent, conversion rate and revenue.

-- They help build user loyalty by offering them personalized, quality service.
+- They help to build user loyalty by offering them a personalized and high-quality service.

-- They make it possible to manage a growing volume of data that is impossible to process manually.
+- They allow for the management of an increasing volume of data that is impossible to process manually.

 - They allow you to differentiate yourself from the competition by offering added value.